Project-based learning: Structure

-Project-based learning emphasizes learning activities that are long-term, interdisciplinary and student-centered.
+Project-based learning emphasizes learning activities that are long-term, interdisciplinary, and student-centered.
 Unlike traditional, teacher-led classroom activities, students often must organize their own work and manage their own time in a project-based class.
 Project-based instruction differs from traditional inquiry by its emphasis on students' collaborative or individual artifact construction to represent what is being learned.
+Design principles thus emphasize "student agency, authenticity, and collaboration."

 Project-based learning also gives students the opportunity to explore problems and challenges that have real-world applications, increasing the possibility of long-term retention of skills and concepts.

 Elements

 The core idea of project-based learning is that real-world problems capture students' interest and provoke serious thinking as the students acquire and apply new knowledge in a problem-solving context.
 The teacher plays the role of facilitator, working with students to frame worthwhile questions, structuring meaningful tasks, coaching both knowledge development and social skills, and carefully assessing what students have learned from the experience.
 Typical projects present a problem to solve (What is the best way to reduce the pollution in the schoolyard pond?) or a phenomenon to investigate (What causes rain?).
-PBL replaces other traditional models of instruction such as lecture, textbook-workbook driven activities and inquiry as the preferred delivery method for key topics in the curriculum.
+Project-based learning replaces other traditional models of instruction such as lectures, textbook-workbook-driven activities and inquiry as the preferred delivery method for key topics in the curriculum.
 It is an instructional framework that allows teachers to facilitate and assess deeper understanding rather than stand and deliver factual information.
-PBL intentionally develops students' problem solving and creative making of products to communicate deeper understanding of key concepts and mastery of 21st Century essential learning skills such as critical thinking.
-Students become active digital researchers and assessors of their own learning when teachers guide student learning so that students learn from the project making processes.
-In this context, PBLs are units of self-directed learning from students' doing or making throughout the unit.
-PBL is not just "an activity" (project) that is stuck on the end of a lesson or unit.
+Project-based learning intentionally develops students' problem-solving and the creative making of products to communicate a deeper understanding of key concepts and mastery of 21st-century essential learning skills such as critical thinking.
+Students become active digital researchers and assessors of their own learning when teachers guide student learning so that students learn from the project-making processes.
+In this context, Project-based learning is units of self-directed learning from students' doing or making throughout the unit.
+Project-based learning is not just "an activity" (project) that is stuck at the end of a lesson or unit.